 Formal and informal teaching and learning contexts will be employed to deliver the compulsory OTHM010 Professional Project module; these include workshops and seminars (staff and student led).
 One to one supervisory tutorials (face to face, skype or online) will provide you and your supervisor with a platform to discuss the your project ideas and progress on the module.
 Independent study is an essential aspect of the module to promote autonomy within the student.

 Prior to commencing the project, you will have the opportunity to engage in preparatory workshops in order to furnish you with the skills necessary to conduct the project.

 Module information can be found on the Awards map.

 For further information regarding the award and the compulsory module, please contact Helen Kimble, Programme Lead on: firstname.lastname@example.org

 - A Post Graduate Diploma in SCPHN (120 credits at level 7)

 - Where the applicant’s first language is not English, evidence of an IELTS certificate (or equivalent) with a score of at least 7 in each area is required.

 - Be registered with the NMC as either a nurse or midwife

-- Be registered with the NMC on Part 3 as SCPHN.
+- Be currently registered with the NMC on Part 3 as SCPHN.

 You will be supported throughout by a profession specific Personal Academic Tutor and a supervisor who will provide both academic and pastoral support as well as support from the module leader.